ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Sender-side Framing {#send-framing}

-Sender-side framing allows a caller to provide the interface with a function that takes Content of an appropriate type and returns an array of octets, the on-the-wire representation of the content to be handed down to the Protocol Stack.
+Sender-side framing allows a caller to provide the interface with a function that takes a Message of an appropriate application-layer type and returns an array of octets, the on-the-wire representation of the Message to be handed down to the Protocol Stack.
 It consists of a Framer object with a single Action, Frame.
 Since the Framer depends on the protocol used at the application layer, it is bound to the Connection during the pre-establishment phase:

 Connection.FrameWith(Framer)

-OctetArray := Framer.Frame(Content)
+OctetArray := Framer.Frame(Message)

 Sender-side framing is a convenience feature of the interface, for parity with receiver-side framing (see {{receive-framing}}).

 # Receiving Data {#receiving}

-Once a Connection is established, Content may be received on it.
-The interface notifies the application that content has been received via the Received
+Once a Connection is established, Messages may be received on it.
+The interface notifies the application that a Message has been received via the Received
 event:

-Connection -> Received&lt;Content>
+Connection -> Received&lt;Message>

-As with sending, the type of the Content to be passed is dependent on the implementation, and on the constraints on the Protocol Stacks implied by the Connection's transport parameters.
-The Content may also contain metadata from protocols in the Protocol Stack; which metadata is available is Protocol Stack dependent.
+As with sending, the type of the Message to be passed is dependent on the implementation, and on the constraints on the Protocol Stacks implied by the Connection's transport parameters.
+The Message may also contain metadata from protocols in the Protocol Stack; which metadata is available is Protocol Stack dependent.
 In particular, when this information is available, the value of the Explicit Congestion Notification (ECN) field is contained in such metadata.